 I have, by God’s grace and providence, done my best to lay a solid foundation for your life.
 As much as I am able, I have set my eyes on the future with full awareness that it is fraught with trials.
 It might well be said that I was never raising a child as much as a future father and mother, and man and woman who will be leaving the protection of my house and heading out into a Godless world that will subject them to the floods, and subject their upbringing and course to the gales of its falsehoods.
 To be wise or foolish will ultimately be up to you.
 You will either hear the words of Jesus, and act on them, or you will set your course to a strange land of shifting sand.
 I pray often that God would have mercy on you and deliver you.

 There are so many more scriptures that teach us to plan ahead, not to be caught off guard or easily ensnared, to be prepared spiritually and mentally, and to not wait until adversity strikes to think about preparing for it.
 The Proverbs are a great source of wisdom on this.
 Read them and contemplate them with the course ahead in mind.
 Watch.
 Learn.
 Discern.
 Prepare.

-I realize that there are many things which we can set our sights on, many of which are noble and praiseworthy.
+With all this said, know that there are a lot of things that we can set our sights on, many of which are noble and praiseworthy.
 And I encourage you to do just that.
 But unless you set your sights first and foremost on Jesus, know that whatever you put your hands and heart to, it won’t stand the test of time, and I can say this with the utmost confidence.
 The Bible says that God will not be mocked, whatever you sow you will reap.
 It is said, it is so.

-I pray for you dear children that you would not wonder without direction through this thing we call life, but instead realize that you have a destiny.
-I pray that God’s word would dwell in you richly and be a light onto your feet and that you live lives straight and true, never forsaking wisdom, but instead setting your faces like flint toward the life God has willed that you live.
+I pray for you dear children that you would not wonder without direction through this thing we call life but instead realize that you have a destiny.
+I pray that God’s word would dwell in you richly and be a light onto your feet.
+I pray that you will live lives straight and true, never forsaking wisdom but instead setting your faces like flint toward the life God has willed that you live.